๐ŸฆBusiness Macroeconomics

 Crowding Out Effect

-- Limits the effectiveness of expansionary policy—the stimulus from government spending may be partially offset by reduced private sector activity
+The result: some of the stimulus from government spending gets offset by reduced private sector activity.
+How severe is this?

-Compare: Multiplier effect vs. crowding out—these are opposing forces that determine fiscal policy's net impact.
-During recessions with low interest rates, the multiplier dominates; near full employment with tight credit markets, crowding out can neutralize stimulus.
+Compare: Multiplier effect vs. crowding out are opposing forces that determine fiscal policy's net impact.
+During recessions with low interest rates, the multiplier dominates.
+Near full employment with tight credit markets, crowding out can neutralize much of the stimulus.
 FRQ gold: Always discuss both when analyzing fiscal policy effectiveness.

 Long-Term Fiscal Health: Deficits, Debt, and Sustainability